 What began as a burger alternative has morphed into a bona fide cultural obsession.
 Introduced in 1981, McDonald's McRib sandwich didn't always have the rabid following it boasts today.
-Here are 10 things that you might not have known about the Halley's comet of fast food menu items.
+With the announcement of its return after another year of retirement, here are 10 things that you might not have known about the Halley's Comet of fast food menu items.

 1. THE SANDWICH CONTAINS 70 INGREDIENTS.